OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/you-tried-to-execute-a-query-that-does-not-include-the-specified-expression-name.md

 keywords: jeterr40.chm5003122
 f1_keywords:
 - jeterr40.chm5003122
-ms.prod: access
 ms.assetid: 24ec2743-1633-eb45-c393-f05fbc56c5f2
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# You tried to execute a query that does not include the specified expression <name> as part of an aggregate function.
+# You tried to execute a query that does not include the specified expression \<name\> as part of an aggregate function.
 (Error 3122)